 WoolOvers – Brilliant Branding

-WoolOvers have clearly invested a significant amount of time into their branding strategy.
+WoolOvers have clearly invested a significant amount of time into its branding strategy.
 Once arriving on their homepage, it is clear to see that their niche market is knitwear from the high-resolution images that they use of knitwear products and their tagline ‘Natural Knitwear Experts Since 1989’.
 The high-resolution images are used throughout the website and are shown for each product.
 These images are also taken in such a way that they provide ideas as to occasions when they can be worn.

 In terms of the colour scheme, the header and footer use a shade of green while the remainder of the site has a lot of white space and neutral text.
 This is used consistently throughout the website and essentially portrays an image of being fresh and energetic which makes it easy on the eye.
-The text is also consistent throughout the website as the font ‘Nordic Nights’ is used which looks both professional while also helping to maintain the friendly tone.
+The text is also consistent throughout the website as the font ‘Nordic Nights’ is used which looks both professional while also helping to maintain a friendly tone.

 These features combine effectively to create a solid, individual brand for WoolOvers.
-Due to this, the website looks professional and is therefore likely to evoke a feeling of trust among their target audience and potential customers.
+Due to this, the website looks professional and is therefore likely to evoke a feeling of trust among its target audience and potential customers.
 WoolOvers’ website is a great example of how simple features such as images, colour scheme and font can help create the brand that you want.